osmancakir/osmancakirioblog/content/python/python_4_data_analysis_with_numpy.md

 ## Generating Random Number Arrays

 Numpy also has lots of ways to create random number arrays.
-Do not forget to type in np.**random** first when using random number generating functions!.
+Do not forget to type in `np.random` first when using random number generating functions!.
 It is a common mistake you will do when you start coding.

-### np.random.rand()
+### `np.random.rand()`
 Creates an array of the given shape and populate it with random samples from a uniform distribution over ``[0, 1)``.
-If no argument is given, creates a single float
+If no argument is given, creates a single float`.

 ```python